How to Get Into Nursing School

 Getting into nursing school is a dream come true for most prospective nurses but the process can be daunting.
-Nurse.org has broken down the requirements and process to help you secure a spot in your first-choice nursing program.
+Nurse.org has broken down the entire process of how to get into nursing school, from the prerequisites and the requirements to the process you'll take.
+Read on to learn how to secure a spot in your first-choice nursing program.

 - Graduate high school or earn your GED